ylctql/ion-dynamic-simulation/README.md

 ### 3. Contact

-If you have any questions or ideas, feel free to contact us through Email (xiemx0511@gmail.com) or Wechat (MrLemonader).
+If you have any questions or ideas, feel free to contact us through Email (alexyan0431@gmail.com).